IOC call with Chinese tennis star Peng raises more questions - WHIZ News

-A video call between Olympic officials and Chinese tennis player Peng Shuai, whose nearly three-week disappearance from public view sparked an outcry, was meant to reassure the world that she was safe — but instead has raised more questions.
+A video call between the head of the International Olympic Committee and Chinese tennis player Peng Shuai, whose nearly three-week disappearance from public view sparked an outcry, was meant to reassure the world that she was safe — but instead has raised more questions.

 Concern grew in the last week for the former No. 1-ranked doubles player — who hadn’t been seen since accusing a senior Chinese official of sexual assault on Nov.
 2. Tennis stars and fans alike demanded to know #WhereIsPengShuai, and the head of the Women’s Tennis Association threatened to pull lucrative events from China.

-On Sunday, the International Olympic Committee said Peng spoke to officials, including IOC President Thomas Bach, in a 30-minute video call from Beijing.
+On Sunday, the IOC said Peng spoke to its president, Thomas Bach, and other officials in a 30-minute video call from Beijing.
 According to the organization’s statement, she reassured them that she was well and thanked them for their concern — while asking for privacy.

 The IOC posted a photo that shows Bach facing a screen on which Peng appears but did not release video of the call.
 On the same day, China Open posted videos and photos of her appearance at a youth tennis tournament in Beijing that morning.

-The photos and the IOC’s short statement, which offered few details and no follow-up on her allegations, seem unlikely to close the door on Peng’s case — and are already increasing criticism of the sports body’s decision to push ahead with the Beijing Winter Olympics, which open on Feb.
+The IOC’s short statement, which offered few details and no follow-up on her allegations, seems unlikely to close the door on Peng’s case — and it’s leading to increasing criticism of the sports body, which was already facing calls for a boycott of the Beijing Winter Olympics, which open on Feb.
 4.

 Even after the statement was published Sunday, the WTA repeated what chairman and CEO Steve Simon has been saying for more than a week, calling for a full, fair and transparent investigation “without censorship.”

-The IOC is already under pressure because of allegations that China has committed human rights violations against Uyghur Muslims, Tibetans, and other minorities.
+The IOC was already under pressure for pushing ahead with the Games amid allegations that China has committed human rights violations against Uyghur Muslims, Tibetans, and other minorities.
 China denies the accusations.
 “We are firmly opposed to any words and deeds that politicize sports in violation of the Olympic spirit,” Foreign Ministry spokesperson Zhao Lijian said Monday, when asked about a possible boycott.

-The Olympic body has responded to the criticism by saying its policy is “quiet diplomacy” and as recently as Saturday said it would “continue our open dialogue on all levels with the Olympic movement in China.”

-The IOC may argue that its access to Peng shows that policy worked.
-But critics say the move makes the body an active partner in delivering Beijing’s message — while not providing Peng with an open forum to discuss her allegations.
+Now, some critics say the IOC’s handling of the call with Peng makes it an active partner in delivering Beijing’s message — while not providing Peng with an open forum to discuss her allegations.

 This is the second time this year that the IOC has been in the spotlight for pushing ahead with an Olympics: Many wanted the body to call off the Summer Games in Tokyo because of concerns about the coronavirus pandemic.
 Critics note that IOC has a strong interest in holding the events because it generates 91% of its income from sponsors and selling broadcast rights at the Games.